ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_vxlan_vtep_module.rst

                 <td>
                 </td>
                 <td>
                         <div>Specify the loopback interface whose IP address should be used for the NVE Multisite Border-gateway Interface.
 This is available on specific Nexus 9000 series switches running NX-OS 7.0(3)I7(x) or higher.
-Specify &quot;default&quot; to remove an exiting gateway config.</div>
+Specify &quot;default&quot; to remove an existing gateway config.</div>
                 </td>
             </tr>
             <tr>